Beyond universality in random matrix theory: The bulk of Gaussian divisible ensembles

 Let then $u,v$ be points in the bulk with

-The constant $\alpha$ will be fixed afterwards.
+The constant $\alpha$ will be fixed afterward.
 Then the approximate large exponential term to lead the asymptotic analysis is given by

-In the following we note $R_0=\sqrt{1+4a^2}=2\sigma.$
+In the following, we note $R_0=\sqrt{1+4a^2}=2\sigma$.

-We recall the following facts from \cite{Joh}, Section 3.
-Let $u_0=\sqrt{1+4a^2} \cos (\theta_0)$ be a given point in the bulk. \begin{itemize} \item The approximate critical points, i.e. the solutions of $\tilde F_{u_0} '(z)=0$ are given by
+We recall the following facts from \cite{Joh}, Section~3.
+Let $u_0=\sqrt {1+4a^2} \cos(\theta_0)$ be a given point in the bulk. \begin{itemize} \item The approximate critical points, that is the solutions of $\tilde{E}_{u_0} '(z)=0$ are given by

-The true critical points satisfy $F_{u_0}'(z)=0$.
-Among the solutions, we disregard the $n-1$ real solutions which are interlaced with the eigenvalues $y_1, \ldots, y_n.$ The two remaining solutions are complex conjugate with non zero imaginary part and we denote them by $z_c^{\pm}(u_0)$.
-Furthermore \cite{Joh} proves that for any point $u_0$ in the bulk of the spectrum. \item We now fix the contours for the saddle point analysis.
-The steep descent/ascent contours can be chosen as :
+The true critical points satisfy $E_{u_0}'(z)=0$.
+Among the solutions, we disregard the $n-1$ real solutions which are interlaced with the eigenvalues $y_1(\frac{W}{\sqrt{n}}), \ldots, y_n(\frac{W}{\sqrt{n}})$.
+The two remaining solutions are complex conjugate with nonzero imaginary part and we denote them by $z_c^{\pm}(u_0)$.
+Furthermore \cite{GZ} and~\cite{Bai} prove that

+with probability greater than $1-e^{-n^{2-2\xi}}$ for $n$ large enough and any point $u_0$ in the bulk of the spectrum.
+In the sequel we will take $\xi = 3/4$. \item We now fix the contours for the saddle point analysis.
+The steep descent/ascent contours can be chosen as

-It is an easy computation (using that $\Re F_{u_0}'' (w)>0$ along $\gamma$) to check that the contribution of the contour $\gamma\cap\{ |w-z_c^{\pm}(v)| \geq n^{1/12-1/2}\}$ is exponentially negligible.
+It is an easy computation [using that $\Re E_{u_0}'' (w)>0$ along $\gamma$] to check that the contribution of the contour $\gamma\cap\{ |w-z_c^{\pm}(v)| \geq n^{1/12-1/2}\}$ is exponentially negligible.
 Indeed there exists a constant $c>0$ such that

-Similarly the contribution of the contour $\Gamma\cap \{|w-z_c^{\pm}(v)| \geq n^{1/12-1/2}\}$ is of order $e^{- cn^{1/6}}$ that of a neighborhood of $z_c^{\pm}(v).$ \end{itemize}
+Similarly, the contribution of the contour $\Gamma\cap\{|w-z_c^{\pm }(v)| \geq n^{1/12-1/2}\}$ is of order $e^{- cn^{1/6}}$ that of a neighborhood of $z_c^{\pm}(v)$. \end{itemize}

 For ease of notation, we now denote $z_c(v):=z_c^+(v)$.
 We now modify slightly the contours so as to make the contours symmetric around $z_c^{\pm}(v)$.
-To this aim we slightly modify the $\Gamma$ contour: in a neighborhood of width $n^{1/12-1/2}$ we replace $\Gamma$ by a straight line through $z_c^{\pm}(v)$ with slope $z_c'(v)$.
+To this aim, we modify the $\Gamma$ contour as follows: in a neighborhood of width $n^{1/12-1/2}$ we replace $\Gamma$ by a straight line through $z_c^{\pm}(v)$ with slope $z_c'(v)$.
 This slope is well defined as

-using that $|z_c^{\pm}(v)-w_c^{\pm}(u_0)|\leq n^{-\xi}.$ We refer to Figure \ref{fig: deformation}, to define the new contour $\Gamma'$ which is more explanatory.
+using that $|z_c^{\pm}(v)-w_c^{\pm}(u_0)|\leq n^{-\xi}$.
+We refer to Figure~\ref{figdeformation}, to define the new contour $\Gamma'$ which is more explanatory.